 From February 10, 2024, the GAMeC – Galleria d’Arte Moderna e Contemporanea di Bergamo will present Una Galleria, Tante Collezioni: an unprecedented display of its collections which aims to render all the richness and eclecticism of the city through Bergamo’s modern and contemporary artistic heritage.

-An exhibition conceived to remain on view in the rooms of the Via San Tomaso venue for an extended time, in parallel with the Pensare come una montagna (“Think Like a Mountain”) program, which over the next two years will involve Bergamo and its territory in a range of widespread projects, to be staged in collaboration with artists and local communities.
+An exhibition conceived to remain on view in the rooms of the Via San Tomaso venue for an extended time, in parallel with the Pensare come una montagna (“Thinking Like a Mountain”) program, which during 2024 and 2025 will involve Bergamo and its territory in a range of widespread projects, to be staged in collaboration with artists and local communities.

 The new exhibition itinerary aims to accompany the public toward the opening of the Gallery’s future venue, and presents the museum collections from a perspective unlike that investigated in the cycle La Collezione Impermanente (“The Impermanent Collection”): the research, exhibition and workshop platform with which from 2018 to 2023 GAMeC presented a series of temporary exhibitions to stimulate reflection on the dynamic nature of its collections.